9 Practical Ways to Boost Ecommerce Customer Engagement

 5. Leverage social proof to attract and engage prospective customers.
 Social proof such as testimonials makes your brand trustworthy and influences customers, which results in their advocacy.

 6. Use e-commerce chatbots to provide quickly to manage customer expectations efficiently.
-Bots are available 24×7 and deliver instant answers that reduce the number of support ticket increases and in first-contact resolution.
+Bots are available 24×7 and deliver instant answers that reduce the number of support tickets in first-contact resolution.

 7. Offer free shipping or returns to encourage customer purchases.
 The stores that offer the privilege of free shipping, returns, or exchange increases eCommerce customer engagement and sales.